DNG vs. RAW.

 You can compress DNG files.
 This makes them much smaller than RAW files and ideal for storage and archives.
 Notably, the United States Library of Congress uses DNG files for this purpose.
 Another useful archival feature is that DNGs can self-check for corruption.

 You can’t edit RAW files with third-party software.
 Further complicating matters, there are many types of RAW files.
-They differ by camera manufacturer and in some cases, by sensor models.
+They differ by camera manufacturer, and in some cases, by sensor models.
 A RAW file from a Canon will not be the same as one from a Nikon.
 This can be even more problematic if you have a brand-new, high-end camera.
 It can take time for the software to catch up with your model.

 DNG files course-correct for the wide variety of RAW file types available.
 As a single, open-source, highly compatible format, DNGs help to ensure that you’ll always be able to open your photo files — even if your camera brand stops supporting its native RAW file type.
 On the other hand, DNG files may not always work with the software that camera manufacturers produce for their own photographs.

 The simplest way to edit RAW files is by converting them to DNG.
-Depending on your computer, software and how many photos you have, this could take hours and sometimes even days — but it’s worth knowing that you’ll always be able to open and edit your DNG file.
+Depending on your computer, software, and how many photos you have, this could take hours and sometimes even days — but it’s worth knowing that you’ll always be able to open and edit your DNG file.

-DNG files work well with Adobe programmes like Photoshop and Lightroom.
+DNG files work well with Adobe programs like Photoshop and Lightroom.
 If you have many photos to edit, using DNGs can be a good idea thanks to built-in shortcuts and streamlined processes built into the files.

 Working with other photo editors